 This section more than any previously depends on your own experience and knowledge, and can definitely be the hardest part to be certain about.
 That said, in medicine, there are numerous articles that can guide you in this area based on your assessment.
 Therefore, your assessment needed to be correct for them to be valuable.
 However, assuming that isn’t an issue, sites such as Medscape, the eTG complete Therapeutic Guidelines (in Australia, although equivalents exist elsewhere), and UpToDate are great examples of sites that can guide the clinical next step.

-“Recommendation for confirmation of the diagnosis is a CT or MRI of the neck, likely with angiography, to assess for structural causes.
+“Recommendation for confirmation of the diagnosis is a CT or MRI of the neck, likely with angiography, to assess for structural causes (However, in this case, the clinical diagnosis is likely sufficient (see below paragraph)).
 If negative, an ECG or Halter monitor, plus potentially a stress test, could be used to assess for vasovagal syndrome causes.
-Finally, hearing assessment and keeping a logbook of her events could be a consideration if Meniere’s disease becomes most likely.”
+Finally, hearing assessment and keeping a logbook of his events could be a consideration if Meniere’s disease becomes most likely.”

 The recommendation though should be considered in the clinical setting as well.
 If it is reasonably clear that the suspected cause is actually in play, and if alternate findings aren’t overly dangerous to miss, costly investigations should be avoided unless required.
 CT or MRI is a costly investigation.
 CT/MRI with or without angiography is diagnostic for this condition.
 However, just because something is diagnostic doesn’t mean that you will always perform it in 100% of cases.
 Other considerations have to be included.

 One piece of advice I heard was to consider “If this was the only patient that you could send for a CT today, would you still recommend sending them?”
-This can allow you to put in context the requirement of sharing resources between all available patients, and so may adjust the recommendations.
+This can allow you to put in context the requirement of sharing resources between all available patients (the ethical concept of justice), and so may adjust the recommendations.

 Congratulations on making it through that discussion with me.
 I hope that you have gotten some value out of it, regardless of whether you are looking to go into medicine or not.
 Even just thinking about our communication, and looking at the structure used (and the reasons for it) can make us better and clearer communicators.